2025-2026 Casper Test Dates for US Medical Schools

 2 | Practice If/Then Statements

 Casper asks you tough, often ethically-based questions that don’t have a clear right or wrong answer.
-It’s important to show that you are able to quickly and effectively assess all aspects of the situation as well as the wide-ranging repercussions of your actions.
+It’s essential to show that you are able to quickly and effectively assess all aspects of the situation as well as the wide-ranging repercussions of your actions.

 If/Then statements illustrate your ability to think ahead and consider possible consequences, and they allow you to add more context to the purposely vague scenario.